group of people in room looking at post-its with laptops

 Course Summary

-Explore the Global Landscape: Dive into the intricate international relations and politics network, gaining insights into the forces shaping our world.
-From the nuances of diplomatic relations, to global governance mechanisms, this course offers a comprehensive understanding of international affairs.
+Complementing this, you will explore the global landscape by diving into the intricate international relations and politics network, gaining insights into the complex forces shaping our world.
+From the nuances of diplomatic relations to global governance mechanisms, this course offers a comprehensive understanding of international affairs.

 Why You’ll Love It